siriusnottin/devserver/README.md

 My setup is the same as their example (for now):

-1. local tmux profile: `/usr/local/bin/tmux -CC new -A -s main`
+1. local tmux profile: `tmux -CC new -A -s main`
 2. devserver tmux profile: `ssh -t devserver 'tmux -CC new -A -s main'`

 ## Todo